libp2p/js-libp2p/README.md

 The [`generateKeyPair`](#generatekeypairtype-bits), [`marshalPublicKey`](#marshalpublickeykey-type), and [`marshalPrivateKey`](#marshalprivatekeykey-type) functions accept a string `type` argument.

-Currently the `'RSA'` and `'ed25519'` types are supported, although ed25519 keys support only signing and verification of messages.
+Currently the `'RSA'`, `'ed25519'`, and `secp256k1` types are supported, although ed25519 and secp256k1 keys support only signing and verification of messages.
 For encryption / decryption support, RSA keys should be used.

-Installing the [libp2p-crypto-secp256k1](https://github.com/libp2p/js-libp2p-crypto-secp256k1) module adds support for the `'secp256k1'` type, which supports ECDSA signatures using the secp256k1 elliptic curve popularized by Bitcoin.
-This module is not installed by default, and should be explicitly depended on if your project requires secp256k1 support.

 ### `crypto.keys.generateKeyPair(type, bits)`